Download & Other Tools

 - How Children Are Faring

-In 2008-10, about 8% of 7th graders, 18% of 9th graders, and 29% of 11th graders in California reported that they had skipped school or cut class in the past year.
+In 2011-13, 19% of 7th graders, 31% of 9th graders, and 47% of 11th graders in California reported that they had skipped school or cut class at least once in the past year, but most reported only skipping a few times; about 7% of 11th graders, 1 in 14, reported skipping once a week or more.
+16% of California public middle school staff reported that skipping school or cutting class was a "moderate" or "severe" problem at their school, but that percentage increased to almost half (47%) among high school staff.
 Students who felt less connected to their schools more often reported skipping school or cutting class.

 - Policy Implications

-According to research and subject experts, policy options that could reduce chronic truancy and ensure that discipline is both equitable and effective include:
+According to research and subject experts, policy options that could reduce truancy and excessive or disproportionate suspensions/expulsions include:

-- Uncovering and flagging chronic absenteeism (including excused or unexcused absences) early in elementary and middle school through specific data reporting at the individual, classroom, and school levels (3, 4, 5)
+- Uncovering and flagging chronic absenteeism (both unexcused and excused absences) early in elementary and middle school by tracking individual student attendance in real-time and by collecting and publicly reporting absence data at the district, school, grade, and student subgroup levels (3, 8)

 Sources for this narrative: